 1 Execution site(s)

-Zoya Markovna J. evokes: "The Jews of Gochtcha were shot not far from here, at the edge of the forest, where a large pit had been dug.
-They were brought there.
-We lived not far from the road on which the column was brought.
-There were small children.
+Zoya Zh., born in 1926, evokes, "The Jews of Hoscha were shot not far from here, at the edge of the forest, where a large pit was dug.
+They were brought there on foot.
+We lived not far from the road by which the column was escorted.
+There were little children in the column.
+They walked holding their parents’ hands.
 I can still see the image of this column.
 The Jews all walked on foot.
-There were no wagons.
-They were guarded by Germans on foot who were on both sides of the column and behind.
+There were no carts for elderly people.
+They were guarded by Germans on both sides of the column and behind.
 The Jews walked calmly, they did not try to run away.
 People wondered why people did not try to escape, because it was easy to do it.
 At worst, they would have been shot on the spot."
-(Witness N°1434, interviewed in Symoniv on April 14, 2012).
+(Testimony N°1434, interviewed in Symoniv on April 14, 2012).

 Do you have additional information regarding a village that you would like to share with Yahad ?

 or by calling Yahad – In Unum at +33 (0) 1 53 20 13 17